MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 4. This is a console application that is listening for HTTP LFS requests on `https://localhost:5001`

     <img src="https://user-images.githubusercontent.com/2952456/89800695-6739ab80-db2f-11ea-8641-0eab8c501381.png" alt="console app" style="width:80rem;"/>
-5. In your game project, create the *.lfsconfig* file to send request to the console app
+5. In your game project root, create the *.lfsconfig* file to send request to the console app
 	```
 	[lfs]
 	url = https://localhost:5001/